Zytronium/atlas-low_level_programming/README.md

 # atlas low level programming - Atlas School C projects.
 Lots of low level C stuff.
 Other misc stuff that are not in any of the directories here are just stuff I made for fun or testing.
-If you are reading this and are another student and are here so you can copy and cheat, here's a good video I uploaded you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ;-)
+If you are reading this and are another student and are here, so you can copy and cheat, here's a good video I uploaded you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ;-)

 # Projects:
 - PP1000